FelicityRC/FelicityRC/README.md

 👀 I’m looking for a career in Software Development

-🪄 Fun-fact: I used to work as a parade perfomer at Disneyland
+🪄 Fun-fact: I used to work as a parade perfomer at Disneyland Paris!

 📫 How to reach me: felicitycarleton@hotmail.com